Circulating water tunnel (CWT)

-NTNU’s new Circulating Water Tunnel is the first test tank at the Marine Technology Center where the use of optical flow measurement systems (like PIV or LDV) was considered right from the planning phase.
+The circulating water tunnel is the first test tank at the Marine Technology Centre where the use of optical flow measurement systems (like PIV or LDV) was considered right from the planning phase.
 Hence, the tank comprises an entirely transparent, rectangular test section that can be observed from downstream as well.
 It was manufactured by Engineering Laboratory Design US and installed in the spring of 2010.
+For technical inquiries contact Jan Visscher or Professor Bjørnar Pettersen.

 - All over size (L x W x H): 9.10 x 3.00 x 2.10 m